hannobraun/vndf-2016/docs/game-design/scenarios.md

   with a certain payload (weapons, cargo capacity, other systems) that is capable of interplanetary flight still weighs hundreds of tons, making it too sluggish to navigate closely to the debris.
-The player decides to dispatch some drones to break the debris and part and load the pieces into the ship's cargo hold.
+The player decides to dispatch some drones to break the debris into small parts and load the pieces into the ship's cargo hold.
 - The drones are small spaceships that are remote-controlled by the player's ship.
 They have an extremly short range and are reliant on the main ship, but they have some basic tools to break apart resources and carry them to the